gatiskevans/gatiskevans/README.md

 A small webpage where user can register, login, add, edit and view registered products.

 * [ToDo Page](https://github.com/gatiskevans/Login-Register-ToDo-App)
-A small webpage using MVC pattern where user can register and login and add tasks to do
+A small webpage using MVC pattern where user can register, login and add tasks to do

 * [Weather App](https://github.com/gatiskevans/weather-app)
 Project where user can see current and upcoming weather for a searched location.
 Priject uses WeatherAPI for data.